-We’ve all likely experienced that unsettling feeling — you’re at the vet with your beloved furry, scaly, or feathery friend and the receptionist reads off a number and reaches for your card.
+If you have a pet, you’ve probably experienced that unsettling feeling—you’re at the vet with your beloved furry, scaly, or feathery friend and the receptionist reads off a number and reaches for your card.

 “That isn’t my bill, is it?”

 Veterinary care can be much more expensive than owners expect and, for pets prone to certain diseases or with preexisting conditions, the cost of treatment can rise exponentially over the years.
-That’s why many owners are opting for pet insurance to make sure their pet can get the necessary care.
+That’s why many owners are opting for pet insurance to make sure their pet gets the necessary care.

 Figo, one of the nation’s leading pet insurers, offers a variety of plans to suit the needs of owners with pets of all sizes.
-This Figo pet insurance review will discuss the options available and provide the insight you need to decide if Figo is the right pet insurance company for you.
+This Figo pet insurance review will discuss the options available, so you can decide if Figo is the right pet insurance company for you.

 In this review: